dftfeDevelopers/install_DFTFE/README.md

 ## Running the installation
 The installation itself is contained within the functions in `dftfe2.rc`.
-Log into an **interactive 1 node job (CAUTION:without interactive job the compilation process will crash)** on greatlakes and source this script using
+Log into an **interactive 1 node job (CAUTION:without interactive job the compilation process will crash)** on greatlakes

+    salloc --nodes=1 --time=4:00:00 --account=(accountname) --ntasks-per-node=36 --mem-per-cpu=5GB

+and source the `dftfe2.rc` script inside `install_DFTFE` folder using

     . ./dftfe2.rc

-and then run the functions listed in that file manually, in order.
+Next run the functions listed in that file manually, in order.
 For example,

     install_alglib